michgz/emu10k/TROUBLESHOOTING.md

 but sometimes (seemingly randomly?) they are rotated round in a completely different way.
 There seems to be no consistent way to identify which channel is from which output.

 I haven't found a solution to this, but have noticed it only happens when 16 or 32 channels are being captured.
-With 1, 2, 4 or 8 channel captured the Multichannel Capture works fine.
+With 1, 2, 4 or 8 channel captured the Multichannel Capture works exactly as expected (i.e. in order of bus numbering).